NGrant92/geo-android-app/README.md

 This app allows users to create/update/delete their own caches while also being able to view other user caches.
 Users can also favourite any cache they wish.
-There is a built in map so the user can track their location without leaving the app, along wither built in Email and and the ability to update their settings.
+There is a built in map so the user can track their location without leaving the app, along with built in Email and and the ability to update their settings.

 ### Details: